dojo/docs/dojox/mvc.rst

 * Optional one-way sync (the default is two-way sync).
 See :ref:`dojox/mvc/sync:Data binding direction <dojox/mvc/sync#data-binding-direction>` for details.
 * Optional data conversion as data goes from model to widget, and vise versa.
 See :ref:`dojox/mvc/sync:Data converter <dojox/mvc/sync#data-converter>` for details.

-Above APIs use :ref:`dojo/Stateful <dojo/Stateful>` as the endpoints of data binding, including widgets that inherit :ref:`dojo/Stateful <dojo/Stateful>`.
+Above APIs use :ref:`dojo/Stateful <dojo/Stateful>` as the endpoints of data binding, including :ref:`widgets <dijit/_WidgetBase>` that inherit :ref:`dojo/Stateful <dojo/Stateful>`.

 Components in-between data binding endpoints
 --------------------------------------------

 There are also some helper classes (below), also based on :ref:`dojo/Stateful <dojo/Stateful>`, that typically work in-between such endpoints:

-* :ref:`dojox/mvc/ModelRefController <dojox/mvc/ModelRefController>` has a way to replace its data model with another, with such replacement begin notified to widgets, etc.
+* :ref:`dojox/mvc/ModelRefController <dojox/mvc/ModelRefController>` has a way to replace its data model with another, with such replacement being notified to widgets, etc.
 * :ref:`dojox/mvc/EditModelRefController <dojox/mvc/EditModelRefController>` is an inheritance of :ref:`dojox/mvc/ModelRefController <dojox/mvc/ModelRefController>`, which manages the data model of before/after the edit.
-* :ref:`dojox/mvc/StoreRefController <dojox/mvc/StoreRefController>` is an inheritance of :ref:`dojox/mvc/ModelRefController <dojox/mvc/ModelRefController>`, which keeps a reference to :ref:`Dojo Object Store <dojo/store>` and has several methods to work with the store whose arrival will be notified to watching widgets, etc..
+* :ref:`dojox/mvc/StoreRefController <dojox/mvc/StoreRefController>` is an inheritance of :ref:`dojox/mvc/ModelRefController <dojox/mvc/ModelRefController>`, which keeps a reference of :ref:`Dojo Object Store <dojo/store>` and has several methods to work with the store whose arrival will be notified to watching widgets, etc..
 * :ref:`dojox/mvc/EditStoreRefController <dojox/mvc/EditStoreRefController>` is an inheritance of :ref:`dojox/mvc/EditModelRefController <dojox/mvc/EditModelRefController>` and :ref:`dojox/mvc/StoreRefController <dojox/mvc/StoreRefController>`.
 In addition to what :ref:`dojox/mvc/EditModelRefController <dojox/mvc/EditModelRefController>` and :ref:`dojox/mvc/StoreRefController <dojox/mvc/StoreRefController>` do, the ``commit()`` method sends the data model as well as the removed entries in array to the data store.
 * :ref:`dojox/mvc/ListController <dojox/mvc/ListController>` is an inheritance of :ref:`dojox/mvc/ModelRefController <dojox/mvc/ModelRefController>`, working with an array as the model, and maintains its current position so that widgets referring to this controller can update their UI just by changing the position in this controller.